Welcome to AntarcticGlaciers.org

 The Antarctic Continent

-The Antarctic continent comprises three ice sheets: the Antarctic Peninsula Ice Sheet, the West Antarctic Ice Sheet, and the Dog Leash, Pet Walking Lead for Small Medium Dogs Cats Polka Dot.
+The Antarctic continent comprises three ice sheets: the Antarctic Peninsula Ice Sheet, the West Antarctic Ice Sheet, and the Le parfum perfume shower gel general to dating or work 3.3 oz sh.
 Most of Antarctica is covered by ice (~98%), with ice-free areas on, for example, nunataks (high mountains poking through the ice sheet), James Ross Island and Alexander Island on the Antarctic Peninsula, and the McMurdo Dry Valleys in East Antarctica.

 The Antarctic Ice Sheet is drained by fast-flowing ice streams, which respond quickly to climate change; they can thin, accelerate, recede, or even stop flowing entirely.
 Beneath the thick skin of ice, there is flowing water and subglacial lakes.
 Despite the aridity and cold temperatures, there is life on the ice, in the ice and underneath the ice.